riot-ci/RIOT/tests/ztimer_underflow/README.md

 # Introduction

 This test application underflows ztimer clocks by setting a time offset of zero.
-The board running the test must not stuck!
+The tests succeeds if the board running the test does not get stuck.

 ## ZTIMER_USEC